Understanding Foundational SEO: The Difference Between Foundational & Ongoing SEO

 Digital depiction of website SEO optimization process

 Search engine optimization (SEO) is the backbone of digital marketing, designed to help websites achieve higher rankings in search engine results pages (SERPs) for targeted keywords and phrases.
+These are organic search results, which are achieved without paid advertisements.
 At its core, SEO is about making your website more visible to people searching for products, services, or information related to your business.
-By implementing a thoughtful SEO strategy, companies can attract more qualified traffic, increase online visibility, and drive more conversions and sales.
+By implementing a thoughtful SEO strategy, companies can attract more qualified traffic, increase online visibility, enhance their website's visibility, and drive more conversions and sales.

 Understanding how search engines like Google operate is essential for successful SEO.
 Search engines use complex algorithms to evaluate and rank websites based on relevance, authority, and user experience.
+Understanding user intent and focusing on user intent are crucial steps in aligning your content with what users are searching for, ensuring your website meets audience needs and improves search rankings.
 By optimizing your website for these factors, you can improve your chances of appearing at the top of search engine results, where users are most likely to click whether a small business owner or managing a large enterprise website, investing in SEO is a proven way to grow your digital presence and reach your target audience more effectively

 What Is Foundational Search Engine Optimization?